lilydjwg/nvchecker/docs/usage.rst

 xpath
   An xpath expression used to find the version string.

+is_xml
+  Set to ``true`` to use an XML parser instead of an HTML one.

 post_data
   (*Optional*) When present, a ``POST`` request (instead of a ``GET``) will be used.
 The value should be a string containing the full body of the request.
 The encoding of the string can be specified using the ``post_data_type`` option.

 post_data_type
   (*Optional*) Specifies the ``Content-Type`` of the request body (``post_data``).
 By default, this is ``application/x-www-form-urlencoded``.

-This source can also work with XML to some extent, e.g. it can parse an RSS feed like this:
+This source can parse an RSS feed like this:

 .. code-block:: toml